VibrasticLab/pikoakustik/README.md

 This work are originally from [here](https://github.com/sam81/pychoacoustics) that reworked and simplified.
+Instead of Python, we use C in hope to be more cross-platform.
-Multiplatform are supported and detailed build instruction available on each platforms.
+Detailed build instruction available on each platforms.
 Currently supported platform:
 - Plain C
 - STM32F429ZI (Discovery)

 And planned platform:
-- Plain C++
 - C on GTK+
-- C++ on Qt
 - STM32F401RE (Nucleo)
 - STM32F103C8 (BluePill)